Dean of Students Drew Hyche '94 has been a beloved mainstay of the administration for 26 years.

 Andrew Pearson believes the greatest reward from his day-to-day work here is that it requires no hyperbole or other means of exaggeration.

-Mr. Pearson looks forward to championing the Christ School community, our core values, and all Greenies in new and meaningful ways.
-As Director of Communications, he will oversee a four-person team of talented creatives who expect to broaden the school’s reach through engaging video and photography.
+Each day, Mr. Pearson looks forward to showcasing the Christ School community, our core values, and all Greenies in new and meaningful ways.
+As Director of Communications, he oversees a four-person team of talented creatives who expect to broaden the school’s reach through engaging video and photography.

-Mr. Pearson has been responsible for much of Christ School’s external media (website content and social media) the past eight years, in addition to providing sports information for every athletic team since 2019.
-Christ School entered this new year with the largest social media following for any Asheville area school (24,751 followers), combining general and athletic accounts.
+Mr. Pearson has been responsible for much of Christ School’s external media (website content and social media) the past nine years, in addition to providing sports information for every athletic team since 2019.
+Christ School entered 2026-27 with a social media following that rivals any public or private school in North Carolina.

-Mr. Pearson has lived in the Asheville area since 1995 and graduated from UNC Asheville in 1999 with a B.A. in Mass Communication.
-He wrote for two local newspapers (the Asheville Citizen-Times and Hendersonville Times-News) for a combined 18 years, covering his share of Greenie triumphs, including the complete run by the Plumlee brothers.
+Mr. Pearson is originally from the Winston-Salem area and has lived in the Asheville area since 1995.
+He graduated from UNC Asheville in 1999 with a B.A. in Mass Communication.
+Mr. Pearson wrote for two local newspapers (the Asheville Citizen-Times and Hendersonville Times-News) for a combined 18 years, covering his share of Greenie triumphs, including the complete run by the Plumlee brothers.

 Mr. Pearson lives just outside of campus in Fletcher, with his wife, Ursula, close enough to hear the Angelus bell from their front porch.